Maloschnikow/spark/readme.md

 The Nix environment includes [act](https://github.com/nektos/act) to run GitHub Actions locally.
-This enables us to test workflows locally and check if they work before committing them.

-act requires docker to run.
+This enables us to test workflows locally and check if they work before committing them. act requires docker to run.

+> `acts` = `act --rm --action-cache-path $REPO_ROOT/.cache/act --cache-server-path $REPO_ROOT/.cache/actcache`

+Instead of running `act` you should run `acts` to safe the cache in your local repository and remove docker containers after a workflow failure.
+It's a shell script provided by the Nix environment.
+After running `acts` you can find the caches within `.cache`.

-When you run `act` for the first time, you get asked on what image you want to use.
+When you run `acts` for the first time, you get asked on what image you want to use.
 I recommend using the `full` sized image, they are quite large, but are essentially equal to GitHub runners.
 More about the runners can be found [here](https://nektosact.com/usage/runners.html).
 A usage guide can be found [here](https://nektosact.com/usage/index.html).

-The Nix environment aliases `act` with `act --action-cache-path $REPO_ROOT/.cache/act --cache-server-path $REPO_ROOT/.cache/actcache`.
-So after running `act` you can find the caches within `.cache`.

 ### Folder structure
 Here's a quick overview over what you can find where in this repository.